-Electrophoresis is the second step, a commonly used method for separating proteins based on size, shape and/or charge.
+Electrophoresis is the second step,step and is a commonly used method for separating proteins based on size, shape, and/or charge.
 Electrophoresis is a separation technique based on the mobility of charged molecules in an electric field.
 It is used mainly for the analysis and purification of large molecules such as proteins or nucleic acids.
-This then aids the selection process when considering the conditions that will enable you to most effectively get the information you require from your specific analysis.
+This then aids the selection process when considering the conditions that will enable you to most effectively get the most information you require from your specific analysis.

 Step 3.
 Transfer:

 On completion of protein separation by polyacrylamide gel electrophoresis (PAGE), the next step is to transfer the proteins from the gel to a solid support membrane, usually made of a chemically inert substance, such as nitrocellulose or PVDF.
 Blotting makes it possible to detect the proteins on the membrane using specific antibodies.
 The proteins transferred from the gels are immobilized at their respective relative migration positions at the time when the electric current of the gel run was stopped.
 Both Amersham Protran™ NC and Hybond™ PVDF membranes offer high protein binding capacity ideal for use in Western blotting.